PrismarineJS/bedrock-protocol/CONTRIBUTING.md

 ## Packet serialization

 This project uses ProtoDef to serialize and deserialize Minecraft packets.
 See the documentation [here](https://github.com/ProtoDef-io/node-protodef).
-The ProtoDef schema is JSON can be found here for use in other languages.
+The ProtoDef schema is JSON can be found [here](https://github.com/PrismarineJS/bedrock-protocol/blob/4169453835790de7eeaa8fb6f5a6b4344f71036b/data/1.16.210/protocol.json) for use in other languages.

 In bedrock-protocol, JavaScript code is generated from the JSON through the node-protodef compiler.

 #### YAML syntax

 For easier maintainability, the JSON is generated from a more human readable YAML format.
 You can read more [here](https://github.com/extremeheat/protodef-yaml).
- Some documentation is below, and more can be found here.
+ Some documentation is below.

 Packets should go in proto.yml and extra types should go in types.yml.